Preston-Coding/EgsEcfEditorApp/README.md

 <img src="https://media.giphy.com/media/h36vh423PiV9K/giphy.gif" width="300" height="300">

-Now all the whole bunch of tons of settings must be maintained at once even if adjusting just one tiny value.
+Now all the whole bunch of tons of settings must be maintained at once even if adjusting just one tiny value of one silly block.
 The awkward `.ecf` format makes this feel like:

 <img src="https://media.giphy.com/media/xT5LMAvRY92qUXj7dC/giphy.gif" width="300" height="250">